The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 \subsection{The elevated dynamical mass-to-light ratios of UCDs}

 In Section \ref{section:reselevml}, we showed that stripped nuclei containing supermassive black holes have elevated dynamical mass-to-light ratios.
 In Figure \ref{fig:mieske}, we compare the predicted percentage of stripped nuclei with elevated dynamical mass-to-light ratios to the population of observed UCDs with elevated dynamical masses.
-We then compare the predicted mean mass elevation ratio of our high mass stripped nuclei to observed UCDs.
+We then compared the predicted mean mass elevation ratio of our high mass stripped nuclei to observed UCDs.

 \citet{Mieske2013} investigated the possibility that the presence of supermassive black holes causes the elevated dynamical mass-to-light ratios of UCDs.
-They use a single average measurement of the velocity dispersion to calculate the dynamical masses of UCDs, which is less accurate than models using spatially-resolved spectroscopic data.
-They calculate the ratio, $\Psi_{obs} = (M/L)_{dyn}/ (M/L)_{pop}$ between the dynamical and stellar population M/L ratios, assuming an age of 13 Gyrs for their objects, and a canonical \citet{Kroupa2001} type mass function for the UCDs. $\Psi_{obs} > 1$ indicates an elevated dynamical M/L ratio.
+They used a single average measurement of the velocity dispersion to calculate the dynamical masses of UCDs, which is less accurate than models using spatially-resolved spectroscopic data.
+They calculated the ratio, $\Psi$\textsubscript{obs} = (M/L)\textsubscript{dyn}/ (M/L)\textsubscript{pop} between the dynamical and stellar population M/L ratios, assuming an age of 13 Gyrs for their objects, and a canonical \citet{Kroupa2001} type mass function for the UCDs. $\Psi$\textsubscript{obs} $> 1$ indicates an elevated dynamical M/L ratio.
 They found that two-thirds of M $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) UCDs and one-fifth of M $>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) UCDs have elevated dynamical mass-to-light ratios.
-The mean mass elevation ratio, $\Psi_{obs} = (M/L)_{dyn}/ (M/L)_{pop}$ for observed UCDs with M $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) was found to be $\Psi_{obs} = 1.7 \pm 0.2$.
+The mean mass elevation ratio, $\Psi$\textsubscript{obs} = (M/L)\textsubscript{dyn}/ (M/L)\textsubscript{pop} for observed UCDs with M $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) was found to be $\Psi$\textsubscript{obs} $= 1.7 \pm 0.2$.

 \citet{Voggel_2019} revised the stellar population mass estimates of UCDs, comparing the dynamical masses of UCDs to a new empirical relation between the mass-to-light ratio (M/L) and metallicity.
 Their results also show that many UCDs have elevated dynamical M/L ratios, with the percentage increasing with mass.
 They found 0-15 per cent of UCDs with magnitudes fainter than M\textsubscript{V} = -10 mag (M $\approx$2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\)), 20-40 per cent of UCDs with magnitudes -10 mag $>$ M\textsubscript{V} $>$ -12 mag (M $\approx$2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) - 10\textsuperscript{7}~\(\textup{M}_\odot\)), and at the brightest magnitudes, 45-80 per cent of UCDs have elevated dynamical M/L ratios.